idoperi104/April-Flowers/README.md

 # April Flowers

-Welcome to April Flowers, the ultimate online e-commerce flowers store where managers effortlessly control their products, ensuring a seamless and efficient inventory management experience.
-For users, our platform promises a unique and delightful shopping adventure with an extensive collection of handpicked bouquets.
+Welcome to April Flowers, the ultimate online e-commerce flowers store where managers can effortlessly control their products, ensuring a seamless and efficient inventory management experience.
+Our platform promises a unique and delightful shopping adventure with an extensive collection of handpicked bouquets.

 The application is responsive for all screen sizes.